U-plus2620/engeneering-python/README.md

 The arguments for this program are:

-light_calc.py is a program to calculate the lux necessary for a given room size The arguments for the program are given via the command line and they are: a
+light_calc.py is a program to calculate the lux necessary for a given room size The arguments for the program are given via the command line.
+The program calculates the formula given by dime budensky in his book

 ## Contributing
 How to get started with local development of this project.